-The notes' values, accidentals and colourings are as in the original manuscript except that the perfect longæ are dotted.
+The keys, notes' values and accidentals and colourings are as in the original manuscript except that the perfect breves and the imperfect longæ are dotted.

 The C clefs are transposed to the G clef and to the modern Tenor clef.